 I'm slightly bonkers.
+Well, no, I mean, I?
 That's a very good question.
-Obviously, I'm trying to just share something with you for everybody to go back and maybe pick one thing or another thing to work for them.
+Obviously, I'm trying to just share something with you to for everybody to go back and maybe pick one thing or another thing to work for them.
 I think if you work with a business mentor, it's very, very useful because you work strategically on certain aspects of your practice, and they help you to work on your communication.
-And there's someone called Alexander Smiljanic in the chiropractic world, he's very good at helping chiropractors to work on strategies and so on.
+And there's someone called Alexandra smell, Yannick and the chiropractic world is very good at helping chiropractors to, to work on strategies and so on.
 And that gives you something to work on.
 And once you've got that going, it's there.
-You know, it works.
+You know, it's it works.
 Once you have a team that works.
-At the moment, I don't work on this very much at all, because I have a machine that works, I have receptionists or front desk staff that they know what they need to do and I got therapists, we know what we're doing.
-And then I have some of the blogs for me, I have someone who creates my newsletters, and I do a fair amount of social media in between, but I don't spend a huge amount right now.
+At the moment, I don't work on this very much at all, because I have a machine that works, I have receptionist or front a staff that they know what they need to do and, and I got therapists, we know what we're doing.
+And and, and then I have some of the blogs for me, I have someone who creates my newsletters, and I do a fair amount of social media in between, but I don't spend a huge amount right now.
 But whenever you start a business, it's got to start somewhere.
-You've got to do the work.
-And I think that there's quite a lot of new graduates who come out to don't understand how much work you have to do.
-But when you do the work it's worth it.
+You know, and you've got to, you've got to do the work.
+And I think that there's quite a lot of new graduates to come out to don't understand how much work you have to do.
+But when you do that.

-When you first set up in clinic, you've got a few more hours on your hand to do that work as well.
-Because if you haven't got the patients, that's why you're doing the work.
+when you when you first set up in clinic, you've got a few more hours on your hand to do that work as well.
+Because if you have the patience, that's why you're doing the work.